 'A Warm Welcome awaits You'

-If you visit the Strathpeffer Spa Golf Club we can assure you of at least two things:
+If you visit the Strathpeffer Spa Golf Club we can assure you of at least three things:

-- A warm welcome and a comfortable clubhouse with everything you might need to ensure your visit is a pleasant and successful one, including tea and coffee facilities, licenced bar, snacks, lunch menu all served up by our friendly and helpful staff.
+- You will receive a warm welcome and a comfortable clubhouse with everything you might need to ensure your visit is a pleasant and successful one, including tea and coffee facilities, licenced bar, snacks and a lunch menu all served up by our friendly and helpful staff.

 There is also a visitor’s book so you can leave comments and make yourself part of the rich history of our club.